loganbarnhart01/EDA-on-PascalVOC/README.md

-# Biweekly Report 6

 ## EDA on PascalVOC

-### Logan Barnhart

-PascalVOC is a dataset that was originally used in a competition for object detection back in 2007.
-We're going to explore it a bit!
+While learning about early object detection models I was introduced to the PascalVOC dataset.
+The dataset was originally compiled in 2007, so still the early days of object detection.
+When we get to visualizing the bounding boxes we can see how far object detection has come!

+* `BW_Report_6.ipynb` is the notebook containing the EDA.